manuc108/manuc108/README.md

-- 👋 Hi, I’m @manu18
+- 🙏 Namaste, I’m @manu18
 - 👀 I’m interested in ...exploring innovative technologies, contributing to open-source projects, and engaging in meaningful discussions about AI and policy.
-- 🌱 I’m currently learning ...Doing Btech in Computer Science and Artificial Intelligence at Newton School of Technology x Rishihood University.
+- 🌱 I’m currently learner ...Doing Btech in Computer Science and Artificial Intelligence at Newton School of Technology x Rishihood University.
 - 💞️ I’m looking to collaborate on ...projects involving AI, web development, and open-source contributions.
 - 📫 How to reach me: manu.v23csai@nst.rishihood.edu.in
 - 😄 Pronouns: He/Him